LouisCAD/Splitties/viewdsl/README.md

 and fix the inconsistent name ordering (`leftMargin`, but `marginStart`?).
 * `verticalLayout` and `horizontalLayout` which return a `LinearLayout` with the orientation you expect to use with `v` or `add`.

+## The `Ui` interface

+This section doesn't just writes so many words about how **the `Ui` interface has only 2 properties**.
+It explains why **it is useful**, how to **use it the right way**, and the **possibilities** it gives you.

+### Why

+As said above, you can put your UI code directly in an `Activity` or a `Fragment`, but the fact you can doesn't mean you should.
+Mixing UI code with business logic, data storage code, network calls and miscellaneous boilerplate in the same "god" class will quickly make further work (like feature additions and maintenance) very hard, because you're likely not a god programmer, and even if you are, your coworkers, or successors, are likely not.

+Xml layouts alleviate this issue by forcing you to put most of your UI code into a separate xml file, but you often need complementary code (e.g. to handle transitions, dynamic visibility), and this is often put into a `Fragment` or an `Activity`, which makes things worse, as you now have your UI code spread over at least two places that are tightly coupled.

+### What

+With Splitties View DSL, there's an [optional interface named `Ui`]( src/main/java/splitties/viewdsl/core/Ui.kt), whose implementations are meant to contain your UI code.

+It has a `ctx` property because in Android, a `Context` is needed to create a `View`.
+It has a `root` property because you need a `View` to display in the end.

+Since you're using Kotlin code, you can put all the UI related logic in it too, in a single place this time.

+Also, since `Ui` is an interface, you can get creative by creating sub-interfaces or sub-classes to have different implementations of the same UI, which is nice for A/B testing, user preferences (different styles that the user can pick), configuration (like screen orientation), and more.

+### Implementing the `Ui` interface

+When writing a `Ui` implementation, override the `ctx` property as the first constructor parameter (e.g. `class MainUi(override val ctx: Context) : Ui {`), and override the `root` parameter as a property with a backing field by assigning it a `View` (e.g. `override val root = coordinatorLayout { ... }`).

+Then create your views (usually putting them as final properties, like `root`), and add them to the `ViewGroup`s they belong to, so they are direct, or indirect children of `root` (in the likely case where you have multiple views in your UI and `root` is therefore a `ViewGroup`).

+### Using `Ui` implementations

+To use a `Ui` implementation from an Activity, just call `setContentView(ui)`.
+To use it from any other place, just get the `root` property.
+In a `Fragment`, that will mean returning it from `onCreateView(…)`.

+You can also use any function or property you've declared in your sub-interface or implementation.

+Here are two examples:
+* Using a public property of type `Button` to set it an `OnClickListener` in the place where the `Ui` is used (like an `Activity` or a `Fragment` that connects your UI to a `ViewModel` and any other components).
+* Call a method called `animateGoalReached()`.

+## Additional modules

 **There are additional splits for extended support.
 View DSL…**
 * [AppCompat](../viewdsl-appcompat) provides proper styling to `Button`,